alt-romes/alt-romes.github.io/posts/2023-11-10-creating-a-macos-app-with-haskell-and-swift.md

              functions from Swift in an XCode project using SwiftUI.

-tags: haskell, swift, interop, macos
+tags: haskell, swift, macos

 ---

-This is the first part of an in-depth guide into developing a native applications for Apple platforms (macOS, iOS, ...) using Haskell with Swift and SwiftUI.
+This is the first part of an in-depth guide into developing a native applications for Apple platforms (macOS, iOS, etc.) using Haskell with Swift and SwiftUI.
 This is the first part of the series of blogposts, covering the set-up required to call Haskell functions from Swift in an XCode project using SwiftUI.
 In future installements of the series, I intend to at least discuss calling